Chart Color Schemes

 Birmingham Gardens shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Birmingham Gardens' residents aged 15+ have lower university degree holders (26.2%) compared to NSW's 32.2%.
-This gap suggests potential for educational improvement.
-Bachelor degrees are most common (15.7%), followed by postgraduate qualifications (9.3%) and graduate diplomas (1.2%).
-Vocational credentials are also prevalent, with 31.7% of residents holding them - advanced diplomas at 7.2% and certificates at 24.5%.
+Birmingham Gardens' residents aged 15+ have a lower university degree attainment rate of 26.2%, compared to NSW's 32.2%.
+Bachelor degrees are the most common at 15.7%, followed by postgraduate qualifications (9.3%) and graduate diplomas (1.2%).
+Vocational credentials are held by 31.7% of residents, with advanced diplomas at 7.2% and certificates at 24.5%.
+Educational participation is high, with 43.1% currently enrolled in formal education: 22.8% in tertiary, 6.2% in primary, and 5.6% in secondary education.

 Frequently Asked Questions - Education